What is Parchment /ParchmentMC?

 Although the members of the ParchmentMC team may have positions in the teams of different modloader projects, ParchmentMC is intended to be a neutral ground for community-wide mappings.
 The affiliations of the members do not reflect on the neutrality of the team, and we strive to create a mapping set that is neutral and accepted across all major modloader projects.

-Why are my parameter names prefixed with p?
+Why are my parameter names prefixed with p

 This is relevant for developers working with Minecraft Forge.
-Due to the requirement that the Minecraft code must be recompilable when remapped with parameter names, the Librarian plugin responsible for providing Parchment mappings uses the checked export.
-The checked export is specifically sanitized to:
+Due to the requirement that the Minecraft code must be recompilable when remapped with parameter names, the Librarian plugin responsible for providing Parchment mappings uses the checked

-• Remove all parameters for lambda methods and methods within anonymous classes, to avoid conflicts between local variables in upper scopes of the anonymous class or method.
+), to avoid conflicts between parameter names and local variable names; and - Remove all parameters for lambda methods and methods within anonymous classes, to avoid conflicts between local variables in upper scopes of the anonymous class or method.

 In the future, we will seek towards finding solutions to allow usage of the regular Parchment mappings export through the Librarian plugin once we are able to determine all possible risks in regards to parameter name conflicts.